Argentina–Mexico relations

-Diplomatic relations between the Argentine Republic and the United Mexican States, have existed for over a century.
+The nations of Argentina and Mexico established diplomatic relations in 1888.
 Both nations are members of the Community of Latin American and Caribbean States, G-20 major economies, Latin American Integration Association, Organization of American States, Organization of Ibero-American States and the United Nations.

 History

 Both Argentina and Mexico share a common history in the fact that both nations were once part of the Spanish Empire.
 During the Spanish colonial period, Mexico was then known as Viceroyalty of New Spain and the capital being Mexico City while Argentina was at first governed from the Viceroyalty of Peru in Lima and in 1776, Spain created the Viceroyalty of the Río de la Plata where the capital was established in Buenos Aires.
 In 1810, both Argentina and Mexico declared their independence from Spain with each nation obtaining independence in 1816 and 1821, respectively.

-The first official diplomatic contract between the newly independent nations was in 1824 when Mexican President Guadalupe Victoria sent a letter to the government of Argentina stating "America [continent] has one cause: its unity and independence."
+The first official diplomatic contact between the newly independent nations was in 1824 when Mexican President Guadalupe Victoria sent a letter to the government of Argentina stating "America [continent] has one cause: its unity and independence."
 In 1880, Argentina sent its first resident consul to Mexico and in 1891, Mexico reciprocated the gesture and sent its first resident consul to Argentina.
+Diplomatic relations between both nations were established on 20 December 1888.

 In May 1914, Mexico and the United States were on the verge of declaring war on each other over the Tampico Affair.
 At the time Argentina, along with Brazil and Chile belonged to the ABC nations group.
 In order to prevent war between Mexico and the United States; diplomats from the three South American nations met with officials from Mexico and the United States in Niagara Falls, Canada, to prevent a war between them.
 The peace conference ended in success and war was adverted.